- Understanding Transgender People

 Trans Resources in Montana

 Montana has an active and supportive community for persons who identify as a gender other than that assigned to them from their sex at birth.
 Many persons fit this broad category which ranges from those who are transsexual to those who like to cross-dress at home or out in the world.
 Transgender after all means to “trans” or go across the gender lines which society has defined.

-Print versions of the Gender Expansion Project Trans* Resource Guide are also available at no cost at many healthcare centers and LGBTQQI community centers throughout Montana.
+Print versions of the Montana Trans Health Resource Guide are also available at no cost at many healthcare centers and LGBTQ+ community centers throughout Montana.

 Medication Resources & Assistance

 Often, medications are difficult for individuals of gender diversity to access, and as many insurance companies more often than not do not cover many of the costs associated with transition, including but not limited to medication.

 For this reason, we want to provide you with the knowledge and know how to get your medications for a reasonable price.

 Our resource guide lists pharmacies which we have found to be inclusive and friendly, in addition to providing reasonably priced medications, as well as resources for those who cannot afford their medications.